mentalisttraceur/git-cotree/README.md

 2. The changes are entirely local.
 Your next push won't change anything for your teammates, unless you somehow defeat Git in weird ways.
-3. All your staged changes, unstaged changes, and untracked files will all be preserved.
+3. All your staged changes, unstaged changes, and untracked files will be preserved.

 If you like to explore on your own, take a look at the `git-cotree --help` output, and play around.